blowfishxyz/explorer-kit/packages/explorerkit-server/README.md

 # Explorer Kit Server

 Configuration is done via environment variables.
-For local development, you can create `env.sample` into `.env` and fill in the values.
+For local development, you can copy `env.sample` into `.env` and fill in the values.

 ```
 cp env.sample .env